 The UK FCO (Foreign Commonwealth Office) has changed their advice on the 6th of June 2019, they no longer advise against all but essential travel to Sri Lanka.
 Here is what the official website says:

 If you’re visiting or resident in Sri Lanka, you should continue to remain vigilant and keep up to date with developments, including via this travel advice.
 Take sensible precautions, familiarise yourself with security procedures at your hotel or accommodation and follow the advice of local authorities and hotel security staff.
 Avoid crowded public places, large gatherings and any demonstrations.

 The folks from northern America’s, also have an opinion about travel to Sri Lanka.
 The U.S. Department of State – Bureau of Consular Affairs.
-They have labelled the island at Level 3: Reconsider travel to Sri Lanka due to terrorism.
+They have labelled the island at Level 2: Exercise Increased Caution.
 You can find more information here.